Pharaoh (Prus novel): Publication

 Pharaoh comprises a compact, substantial introduction; sixty-seven chapters; and an evocative epilogue (the latter omitted at the book's original publication, and restored in the 1950s).
 Like Prus' previous novels, Pharaoh debuted (1895–96) in newspaper serialization—in the Warsaw Tygodnik Ilustrowany (Illustrated Weekly).
 It was dedicated "To my wife, Oktawia Głowacka, née Trembińska, as a small token of esteem and affection."

 Unlike the author's earlier novels, Pharaoh had first been composed in its entirety, rather than being written in chapters from issue to issue.
 This may account for its often being described as Prus' "best-composed novel"—indeed, "one of the best-composed Polish novels."

 The original 1897 book edition and some subsequent ones divided the novel into three volumes.
 Later editions have presented it in two volumes or in a single one.
 Except in wartime, the book has never been out of print in Poland.

 A 2014 edition of Faraon, in Poland, is furnished by Andrzej Niwiński, professor of Egyptian archaeology at the University of Warsaw, with extensive annotations.
 Though Prus was not a historian and, apart from Pharaoh, wrote no other historical novel, it is regarded as superior to any other novel on ancient Egypt.
 From available sources, Prus drew information and authentic ancient texts and worked them, as vital elements, into his masterpiece.
 Regardless of occasional anachronisms, anatopisms, and errors in description of some realia, the novel has well stood the test of time.
 In spite of translations into many languages, however, it still remains little known in the wider world.

-Pharaoh has been published in a 2020 English translation by Christopher Kasparek, as an Amazon Kindle e-book, which supersedes an incomplete and incompetent version by Jeremiah Curtin published in 1902 as well as Kasparek's own earlier hardcover translations of 1991 and 2001.